How to Sell an Inherited House: A Step-by-Step Guide for Florida Homeowners

 Step 3: Understand the Financial Implications

-• Property Taxes: Confirm whether taxes are current.
+Confirm the taxes are current.

 📌 Learn more about capital gains on inherited property from the IRS.